AndreaBrandoli90/MasterThesis/Use_OTS_Client.md

-## HOW TO use OpenTimestamps Client
+## HOW TO timestamp with OpenTimestamps Client

 You can CREATE a timestamp without running a Bitcoin node, to VERIFY you must run a Bitcoin node ( a pruned one is fine too )